Skip navigation

 In many senses, this requires a “cost-benefit” analysis to weigh up the pros and cons of enforcement.

-Should trademark owners always enforce against infringers?
+Should trade mark owners always enforce against infringers?

 As an intellectual property specialist law firm, we advise our clients on the commercial benefit of maintaining brands which are unfettered and undiluted by others’ activity.